naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine: Ohh, is it worth it?

-Scruffy: You betcha it is!
+Scruffy Happy: You betcha it is!

 Nadine Happy: How exciting and also grueling...